Canada–United States border: 20th century

 In 1903, following a dispute that arose because of the Klondike Gold Rush, a joint United Kingdom–Canada–U.S. tribunal established the boundary of southeast Alaska.

 On April 11, 1908, it was agreed under Article IV of the "Treaty Between the United States of America and the United Kingdom Concerning the Boundary Between the United States and the Dominion of Canada from the Atlantic Ocean to the Pacific Ocean" to survey and delimit the boundary between Canada and the U.S. through the St. Lawrence River and Great Lakes by modern surveying techniques, which accomplished several changes to the border.
 In 1925, the International Boundary Commission's temporary mission became permanent for maintaining the survey and mapping of the border, maintaining boundary monuments and buoys, and keeping the border clear of brush and vegetation for 6 m, establishing a "border vista" extending for 3 m (10 ft) on each side of the line.
 In 1909, under the Boundary Waters Treaty, the International Joint Commission was established for Canada and the U.S. to investigate and approve projects that affect the waters and waterways along the border.

 21st century

 As a result of the 2001 September 11 attacks, the U.S. declared a level 1 alert at its borders, which required intrusive inspections of all crossing vehicles and passengers, resulting in considerable border congestion.
-Canada's Chrétien government worked with the U.S. Bush administration to make the border both more secure and less of an impediment for high-value goods and low-risk travellers; and on December 12, 2001, the Smart Border Declaration was signed.
+Canada's Chrétien administration worked with the U.S. Bush administration to make the border both more secure and less of an impediment for high-value goods and low-risk travellers; and on December 12, 2001, the Smart Border Declaration was signed.
 The agreement pioneered border innovations that have become common worldwide, such as cargo and passenger preclearance, the Free and Secure Trade (FAST) program, and the NEXUS trusted traveller program.
-The mutual cooperation established by the Smart Border initiative made it easier to restrict border traffic during the COVID-19 pandemic in 2020.
+The cooperation established by the Smart Border initiative made it easier to restrict border traffic during the COVID-19 pandemic in 2020.